DEV Community

 Enter fullscreen mode Exit fullscreen mode

 This is the code of the initial priming.
 We use LambdaEventSerializers.seriaizerFor to find and load the serializer for the APIGatewayProxyRequestEvent class.
-By invoking fromJson method and passing the JSON representation of the previously constructed APIGatewayProxyRequestEvent we get back the serialized APIGatewayProxyRequestEvent object.
-After this I simply invoke the handleRequest method which then searches for the product with id 0 and does DynamoDB request invocation priming on top.
+By invoking the fromJson method and passing the JSON representation of the previously constructed APIGatewayProxyRequestEvent, we get back the serialized APIGatewayProxyRequestEvent object.
+After this, I simply invoke the handleRequest method, which then searches for the product with id 0 and does DynamoDB request invocation priming on top.

-Lambda invocation itself now loads less Java classes and does less initialization due to the fact that everything has been primed yet as this flame graph shows:
+Lambda invocation itself now loads fewer Java classes and does less initialization because everything has been primed, as this flame graph shows:

 Measuring cold and warm start time of the AWS Lambda function

-The results of the experiment below were as well based on reproducing more than 100 cold and approximately 100.000 warm starts with Lambda function with 1024 MB memory setting and use the ""-XX:+TieredCompilation -XX:TieredStopAtLevel=1" Java compilation option for the duration of 1 hour.
+The results of the experiment below were also based on reproducing more than 100 cold and approximately 100.000 warm starts with the Lambda function with a 1024 MB memory setting and using the ""-XX:+TieredCompilation -XX:TieredStopAtLevel=1" Java compilation option for the duration of 1 hour.
 The experiments have been performed with the Java Corretto version java:21.v32.
-For it I used the load test tool hey, but you can use whatever tool you want, like Serverless-artillery or Postman.
+For it, I used the load test tool hey, but you can use whatever tool you want, like Serverless-artillery or Postman.

 I will compare cold and warm start times of DynamoDB request invocation priming with (full) APIGatewayProxyRequestEvent priming only.